 Looking at how and where your competitors deploy their marketing campaigns will also give you a strong hint as per where your brand should be appearing (OOH, Television, Social Media, In Store activation…).
 Nothing better for a brand designer to know where its creations are going to materialize, as it allows to prepare different style of designs.

-10) Know who you are
+10) Know who you are in the market

 We wanted to conclude with the single most valuable return you will get from a thorough competitive monitoring.
 The most important thing that your competitors will teach you is how unique you are.
 Branding means giving your brand a personality right?
 So, by opening yourself to the world of brands around you, you will be more likely to understand what makes your products and brand powerful and unique.